Calibration intervals for Polar Instruments Controlled Impedance Test Systems

 CITS calibration intervals

-For the CITS the calibration interval of one year is the longest time it is considered safe to wait between checks.
+For the CITS, the calibration interval of one year is the longest time it is considered safe to wait between checks.
 A software reminder of this need for annual calibration is built in to help the user maintain this minimum level of maintenance.
 Even an instrument that is rarely used may drift over time due to temperature and humidity cycling.
-If the instrument is in particularly high use this period of one year may have to be reduced as replacing cables and relays will affect the measurements made.
-Polar Instruments would not recommend replacing a relay without recalibrating.
+If the instrument is in particularly high use, this period of one year may have to be reduced as replacing cables and relays will affect the measurements made.
+Polar Instruments recommends recalibrating the CITS when a relay is replaced.

 Testing the range of impedance measurements